Marshall Group

 The company was originally founded by David Gregory Marshall in 1909.
 Initially operating chauffeur services, the firm soon branched out into vehicle repair and dealership activities.
 During the 1930s, Marshall became increasingly engaged in aviation; by the end of the Second World War, the company had trained in excess of 20,000 aircrew for service within the Royal Air Force.
 It was also engaged in repair and modification of military aircraft during the conflict.

 During the postwar era, the Marshall companies have been involved in aerospace and special vehicle engineering, with Marshall Aerospace forming a major part of the Marshall Group.
 The company performs all aspects of design, manufacture, maintenance, modification, conversion and logistic support of military, commercial and business aircraft.
 Traditionally focused on military customers, Marshall Aerospace has increasingly orientated itself towards the civilian sector in recent decades.
 It employs over 2,000 people and is based on an 800 acre site with 1200000 sqft of covered Aircraft hangar space on the Cambridge Airport site.

-In October 2021, Marshall announced that it had decided to move its Aerospace operations to Cranfield Airport (near Milton Keynes) and that "it will leave its current base at Cambridge Airport by 2030".
+In October 2021, Marshall announced that it had decided to move its Aerospace operations to Cranfield Airport and that "it will leave its current base at Cambridge Airport by 2030".
 In November 2022, Marshall Aerospace announced that it expects to have left Cambridge Airport "by 2027".
 In October 2025, the Marshall Group announced that it was reconsidering its plans.